chrysto1/chrysto1/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 21 years old and currently live in Brazil.
-I have intermediate English and am starting to use the C language.
+  - 💬 I am 22 years old and currently live in Brazil.
+I have intermediate English and am starting to use the Python language.
 I am also a graphic designer in my spare time, which helped me develop important skills such as creativity, communication, marketing and social media.

   - ⚡ I like reading, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more accurate perception of things and to solving problems. \o/
 </details>